gcharters/kabanero-dev-getting-started/README.md

 Before you get started, there are a number of pre-reqs you'll need to install.
 These are the pre-reqs for developing a Java MicroProfile application using Kabanero.
 Different pre-reqs will be required for other application stacks.

 ### Pre-requisites

+You need to install the following pre-requisites to complete this tutorial.

 * [A Java 8 JDK Installation](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=openj9)
 * [Apache Maven](https://maven.apache.org/)
 * Docker